eth-sri/DFENCE/README.txt

    SCHEDULER = RANDOM
    LOG = true

-   PROGRAM   sets the name of the checked algorithm.
+   PROGRAM:   sets the name of the checked algorithm.

-   PROPERLY  sets the property we want to check (Sequential Consistency in this case).
+   PROPERLY:  sets the property we want to check (Sequential Consistency in this case).
               If you do not want to check Linearizability or SC, then remove the PROPERTY line from the file.
               The default is none.

-   WMM sets  the memory model, TSO in the example file above.
+   WMM:       sets  the memory model, TSO in the example file above.

-   FLUSHPROB sets the probability of flushing the buffer under the simulated weak memory model.
+   FLUSHPROB: sets the probability of flushing the buffer under the simulated weak memory model.

-   SCHEDULER sets the used scheduling algorithm.
+   SCHEDULER: sets the used scheduling algorithm.
 For now only the RANDOM option is available.
               It chooses randomly what do to: to switch to a thread or to flush the buffer.
               After that, the system chooses randomly which thread to switch or what buffer to flush (an empty buffer can also be chosen for flushing).

-   LOG       sets the option to log the shared reads and writes of the program execution.
+   LOG:       sets the option to log the shared reads and writes of the program execution.
               If you want to use this functionality, use value 'true', otherwise use 'false'.

- - Compiling files to analy:
+ - Compiling files to analyze:

   llvm-gcc -emit-llvm -c <algorithm.c>